oleggrishechkin/react-tagged-state/README.md

 //with function
 const anotherCounter = createSignal(() => 0);
 ```

+> 💡 Signal initialize value when you read or write it first time.<br>

 Read value by calling a signal without arguments, write value by calling a signal with next value: